br3w0r/goitopdf-gui/README.md

 ### On linux

-Set up a build environment as follows in linux section of [Fyne Getting Started guide](https://developer.fyne.io/started/) and then get and build from source (make shure you have git installed):
+Set up a build environment as follows in linux section of [Fyne Getting Started guide](https://developer.fyne.io/started/) and then get and build from source (make sure you have git installed):

 ```bash
 $ git clone https://github.com/br3w0r/goitopdf-gui.git